 At approximately 3,200m, the moorlands begin.
 The air begins to thin at this point, making hiking more difficult and ensuring clear skies overhead.
 Despite these harsher conditions, it is still possible to see a variety of wildlife such as elephants, elands, klipspringers, and a variety of local rodents at this height.
-The giant Dendrosenecio Kilimanjari, unique to the mountain, dominates the plant-life in this zone.
+The giant Dendrosenecio Kilimanjaro, unique to the mountain, dominates the plant life in this zone.

 There are no permanent animal populations at this height, and plant life is limited to hardy flowers and mosses.

 At this height, there is only rock and ice.
 Only insects and the hardiest forms of lichen can exist in these harsh conditions.